Chopper1337/OorBuster/README.md

+# Important note before going further
+Please don't use this build unless you are having issues with the original [https://github.com/hleVqq/OorBuster](OorBuster).

 # OOR Buster
 Fixes out of range error and black screen when overclocking BenQ 144Hz monitors

-## My Changes
+## Compared to the original
 * Removed launch parameters feature
 * Removed anything AMA related

-This version does not add anything to the original.
+**This version does not add anything to the original**.
 I don't know if this will help other XL2411P owners but it worked for me :)

 I had issues on my XL2411P with the latest release (1.4) of OOR Buster, it would dismiss the "Out of Range" error as expected but the screen would remain black.